libgdx/libgdx.github.io/wiki/file-handling.md

 ## Obtaining FileHandles ##
 A `FileHandle` is obtained by using one of the aforementioned types directly from the *Files* module.
-The following code obtains a handle for the internal myfile.txt file.
+The following code obtains a handle for the internal `myfile.txt file`.

 ```java
 FileHandle handle = Gdx.files.internal("data/myfile.txt");
 ```

-If you used the [libGDX Setup application](/wiki/start/project-generation), this file will be contained in your Android project's `assets` folder, `$ANDROID_PROJECT/assets/data` to be exact.
+If you used the [gdx-setup tool](/wiki/start/project-generation), this file will be contained in your project's `assets` folder, `/assets/data` to be specific.
 Your desktop and html projects link to this folder in Eclipse, and will pick it up automatically when executed from within Eclipse.

 ```java
 FileHandle handle = Gdx.files.classpath("myfile.txt");
 ```

-The “myfile.txt” file is located in the directory where the compiled classes reside or the included jar files.
+The `myfile.txt` file is located in the directory where the compiled classes reside or the included jar files.

 ```java
 FileHandle handle = Gdx.files.external("myfile.txt");
 ```

-In this case, “`myfile.txt`” needs to be in the users’ [home directory](http://wikipedia.org/wiki/Home_directory) (`/home/<user>/myfile.txt` on Linux, `/Users/<user>/myfile.txt` on OSX and `C:\Users\<user>\myfile.txt` on Windows) on desktop, and in the root of the SD card on Android.
+In this case, `myfile.txt` needs to be in the users’ [home directory](http://wikipedia.org/wiki/Home_directory) (`/home/<user>/myfile.txt` on Linux, `/Users/<user>/myfile.txt` on macOS and `C:\Users\<user>\myfile.txt` on Windows) on desktop, and in the root of the SD card on Android.

 ```java
 FileHandle handle = Gdx.files.absolute("/some_dir/subdir/myfile.txt");
 ```

 In the case of absolute file handle, the file has to be exactly where the full path points.
-In `/some_dir/subdir/` of the current drive on Windows or the exact path on linux, MacOS and Android.
+In `/some_dir/subdir/` of the current drive on Windows or the exact path on linux, macOS and Android.

 FileHandle instances are passed to methods of classes they are responsible for reading and writing data.
 E.g. a FileHandle needs to be specified when loading an image via the Texture class, or when loading an audio file via the Audio module.